Klarna Web SDK v2

 Returns void

-• Shipping option selected event handler, triggered when the consumer selects a shipping option during the payment flow.
+• The shipping option selected event handler is triggered when the consumer selects a shipping option during the payment flow.
+Here, you are given the opportunity to accept or reject the shipping option.

-1. If the shipping option is correct, return the order payload updated with shipping details.
+1. Accept the shipping option: If you accept the shipping option, you should return the order payload updated with shipping details.

 Example